thooks1203/echodeed/Student_Onboarding_Guide.md

 ## 🌈 **The Big Picture**

 ### **You're Part of Something Bigger**
-When you participate in EchoDeed™, you're not just posting about kindness - you're actively creating a more positive school culture.
+When you participate in EchoDeed™, you're not just posting about kindness - you're actively creating a more positive middle school culture.
 Every act you share inspires someone else.
 Every kind thing you do because you read someone else's post creates a chain reaction.

 ### **This Is Practice for Life**
-The kindness, empathy, and community-building skills you develop here will serve you in college, careers, relationships, and as a future parent.
-You're not just making high school better - you're becoming the kind of person who makes the world better.
+The kindness, empathy, and community-building skills you develop here will serve you in high school, college, careers, and relationships.
+You're not just making middle school better - you're becoming the kind of person who makes the world better.

+### **Growing with the Program**
+As we expand to include younger students (grades 4-5), you middle schoolers become role models and mentors.
+Your kindness posts inspire not just your peers, but also the elementary students who look up to you.

 ### **Your Kindness Matters**
 Even if you never see the direct impact, your anonymous posts are making someone's day better.
 Your acts of kindness are noticed by more people than you realize.
 Your participation in building positive school culture matters more than any test score or grade.

 ---

 **Welcome to EchoDeed™.
-Welcome to a kinder way of being in school.
-Welcome to discovering how much good you can create.**
+Welcome to a kinder way of being in middle school.
+Welcome to discovering how much good you can create during these important years.**

 ---